-The impact of the twin concerns of trade tensions and Bresti could also be seen in trade data, also released yesterday.
-Britain saw its biggest monthly fall in goods imports since records began in 1998, down 14.4% in April.
-Exports also slid on a monthly basis, down 10.0% in Artil the biosed down 10,9% in April, the biggest fall since July 2006.
+Britain's economy has los momentum since 2016's Brexit referendum-before which growth would typically exceed 2% a year - but the job market has strength-ened, and Haldane said the time for also be seen in trade data, also released yesterday.
+Britain saw its biggest monthly fall in goods imports since records began in 1998, down 14,4% in April.
+Exports also slid on a monthly basis, down 10.0% in April the bicseed down 10,9% in April, the biggest fall since July 2006.